jeevan9s/homectrl-sys/README.md

 </table>

 ## Overview
-Building practical is a consistent motive when developing.
+Practicality is a consistent motive when building.

 As I moved into my first apartment during my first year at Queen's University, I wanted a device capable of smart-control for plants and window blinds, which are main components of my studio.
 This pushed me to build **homectrl**, a controller that leverages sensor readings, actuators, and WiFi for home automation.